 For certain patients, focused ultrasound could provide a noninvasive and potentially more effective alternative to current medical management.

-Researchers at the Chongqing Medical University initially investigated the feasibility of non-invasive focused ultrasound in controlling blood pressure through renal denervation in preclinical studies.
+Researchers at the Chongqing Medical University initially investigated the feasibility of noninvasive focused ultrasound in controlling blood pressure through renal denervation in preclinical studies.
 Subsequent clinical studies with US guided focused ultrasound for renal denervation show promising results.
-Three single-arm pilot studies sponsored by Kona Medical have been completed utilizing focused ultrasound for renal denervation in resistant hypertension.
-One year results of the WAVE I,II,and III studies demonstrated a 23% average reduction in systolic blood pressure, with a good safety profile1.
-A larger, sham controlled clinical trial is underway with the WAVE IV study.
+Three single-arm pilot studies sponsored by Kona Medical reveal a 23% decrease in systolic blood pressure on average.

 Schmieder RE1, Ott C, Toennes SW, Bramlage P, Gertner M, Dawood O, Baumgart P, O'Brien B, Dasgupta I, Nickenig G, Ormiston J, Saxena M, Sharp ASP, Sievert H, Spinar J, Starek Z, Weil J, Wenzel U, Witkowski A, Lobo MD.
 Phase II randomized sham-controlled study of renal denervation for individuals with uncontrolled hypertension - WAVE IV.
 J Hypertens.
 2017 Oct 13. doi: 10.1097/HJH.0000000000001584.